Ravindra Singh Bhati

 Ravindra Singh Bhati (born 3 December 1997) is an Indian politician serving as a member of the Rajasthan Legislative Assembly from the Sheo Assembly constituency since 2023.
 He was the President of Jai Narain Vyas University Student Union from 2019 to 2022.

 Early life and education

-Bhati was born on 3 December 1997 in Doodhora village of Barmer district, Rajasthan.
+Bhati was born on 3 December 1997 in a Rajput family of Doodhora village in Barmer district, Rajasthan.
 His father, Shaitan Singh Bhati, is a school teacher and his mother, Ashok Kanwar, is a homemaker.
 He completed his Bachelor of Arts (BA) and Bachelor of Laws (LLB) from Jai Narain Vyas University, Jodhpur.